FEBRUARY 12 – 16, 2018

 **EMAIL ADDRESS FOR BULLETIN NOTICES: Please email bulletin notices to: firstname.lastname@example.org.
 The deadline for submitting items for the bulletin is Friday morning by 8:30am.
 Mrs. Grinnell

 SUBSTITUTE SYSTEM: The Substitute System’s phone number: 415-345-0064.
 The on-line system remains the same.
 If you have any questions please let me know.

 SOCIAL COMMITTEE CONTRIBUTION: Just a reminder–if you haven’t already given your social committee contribution, it’s not too late.
 See Bettie Grinnell in the Main Office with your $25–checks or cash welcome!
 Social Committee

 PARKING COURTESY: Please do not block other cars in both the Bay Street and the Polk Street parking lots.
 If you have to block a car, do it only for a few minutes and leave your Galileo Parking Hanger in plain sight in your car.
 If you do not have a Galileo Parking Hanger, see Bettie Grinnell in the Main Office.
 Mrs. Grinnell

-ACCOUNTANT SCHEDULE CHANGE: Galileo’s accountant, Eva, will be at Galileo on Thursdays now, instead of Tuesdays.
+NEW ACCOUNTANT: Galileo’s former accountant, Eva,has been transferred to SOTA.
+Our new accountant is Lisa and she will be at Galileo on Thursdays.
 Her office will remain in Room 206.